matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 It's worth noting that the actual implementation of these classes can change between different versions of the Java API and other libraries, but the basic principles and algorithms remain the same.

-294) Can you explain the different levels of testing (unit, integration, system, and acceptance)?
+294) Can you explain the different levels of testing (unit, integration, system, and acceptance)? // here
 Answer:
 a) Unit Testing.
 Definition:Unit testing involves testing individual components or functions of the software in isolation.
 The goal is to validate that each unit of the software performs as expected.